whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/10-page-quality-criteria-for-specific-types-of-pages.md

 Some pages are temporarily broken pages on otherwise functioning websites, while some pages have an explicit error (or custom 404) message.
 In some cases, pages are missing MC as well.
 Please think about whether the page offers help for users—did the webmaster spend time, effort, and care on the page?

 Here are some examples.

-Webpage/Type of Content|Characteristics of the Page|PQ Rating and Explanation

 <div class="examples">
 <div class="example">